 Broken heart syndrome is a heart condition that's often brought on by stressful situations and extreme emotions.
 The condition also can be triggered by a serious physical illness or surgery.
-Broken heart syndrome is often a temporary condition.
+Broken heart syndrome is usually temporary.
 But some people may continue to feel unwell after the heart is healed.

 People with broken heart syndrome may have sudden chest pain or think they're having a heart attack.
 Broken heart syndrome affects just part of the heart.
 It briefly interrupts the way the heart pumps blood.
 The rest of the heart continues to work as usual.
 Sometimes the heart contracts more forcefully.